rockdaboot/wget2/docs/wget2_manual.md

   On such systems the SSL library needs an external source of randomness to initialize.
 Randomness may be provided by EGD (see --egd-file below) or read from an external source specified by the user.
-If this option is not specified, Wget looks for random data in $RANDFILE or, if that is unset, in $HOME/.rnd.
+If this option is not specified, Wget2 looks for random data in $RANDFILE or, if that is unset, in $HOME/.rnd.

   If you're getting the "Could not seed OpenSSL PRNG; disabling SSL."  error, you should provide random data using some of the methods described above.